-In 2014, Kamel had accumulated about two years of sabbatical and decided to take a break to spend time with his family who had moved to Canada.
+In 2014, Kamel had accumulated about two years of sabbatical and decided to take a break to spend time with his family, who had moved to Canada.
 He had planned to return to AUC as a faculty member, but a year later, Kamel received a call with a job offer to come back as vice president for information management, during which he served as part of the University administration for one year.
-This was followed another year as senior adviser to the University president for strategic planning working, closely with different constituents across campus in formulating the University's centennial strategy 2019-2022.
+This was followed by another year as senior adviser to the University president for strategic planning, working closely with different constituents across campus in formulating the University's centennial strategy 2019-2022.
 Upon finishing this assignment, he received another call to return to the School of Business as dean.

 At first, Kamel was hesitant.